 One of the biggest mistakes people make is connecting to unsecured Wi-Fi networks.
 Sure, everyone wants to save on data, but joining a public Wi-Fi network at the coffee shop or airport is a terrible idea.

-Crooks are always trolling these public networks, watching and waiting for new victims to rip off.
+Crooks are always trolling these networks, watching and waiting for new victims to rip off.
 If you must use a public network, always use a VPN when you connect.

 7. Saving money on tech could cost you more in the long run